CBorowski-dev/docs-operaton-org/content/user-guide/dmn-engine/feel/_index.md

 * [Output Entries]
 * [Literal Expressions]

-This documentation covers everything integration-specific about the [FEEL Scala Engine][] (opens external link) in the Camunda DMN Engine.
+This documentation covers everything integration-specific about the [FEEL Scala Engine][] (opens external link) in the Operaton DMN Engine.

 {{< note title="Heads Up!" class="info" >}}
-If you come from a Camunda 7 version <= 7.12.x and already use FEEL, please read the documentation about the
+If you come from a Operatonversion <= 7.12.x and already use FEEL, please read the documentation about the
 <a href="{{< ref "/user-guide/dmn-engine/feel/legacy-behavior.md" >}}">FEEL Engine Legacy Behavior</a>.
 {{< /note >}}